srikant-mvs/SimpleCamelKafkaConsumer/Readme.md

 7. All the kafka consumers start subscribing and un-subscribing one by one, the last thread remains active

 ### Expected Behavior
+The consumer application should run with defined number of threads after server is available.